jnharton/mud-server/README.md

 ## Updates

+December 2012
 The code is up for this, although my code depends on some LGPL'd network (server/client) code.
 My apologies for the weird structure, which is due to this project being worked on in eclipse.

+January 27, 2012
+I've started pulling together some basic documentation and info on the wiki section of the repository.
+I have more information on my computer, but it's somewhat fragmented and not all of it is up to date with the current state of the code and some is more ideas and notions than concrete details about the inner workings.

 ## Copyright
 Copyright (c) 2012 Jeremy Harton.
 See LICENSE.txt for further details.